Silicon Valley Community Foundation

 The Silicon Valley Community Foundation (SVCF) is a donor-advised community foundation serving the Silicon Valley region.
 It is the largest charitable foundation in Silicon Valley.

 History

 Early history: 2006–2011

 Silicon Valley Community Foundation was formed on July 12, 2006, through the merger of two community foundations in the San Francisco Bay Area: the Peninsula Community Foundation (headquartered in San Mateo, California) and Community Foundation Silicon Valley (headquartered in San Jose, California).
-Silicon Valley Community Foundation launched officially on January 3, 2007.
+Silicon Valley Community Foundation launched officially on January 3, 2007 (headquartered in Mountain View, CA.

 In September 2008, Silicon Valley Community Foundation announced five key grantmaking strategies: Economic Security, Education, Immigrant Integration, Regional Planning and a Community Opportunity Fund to address time-sensitive community needs including safety-net services (2008-2013).

 2012

 On December 18, 2012, Facebook founder and CEO Mark Zuckerberg and his wife Priscilla Chan announced a donation of 18 million Facebook shares to the Silicon Valley Community Foundation, which at the time of the donation were worth a total of about $500 million.

 Silicon Valley Community Foundation raised a total of $985 million in 2012.
 Assets under management grew to about $2.9 billion, and the foundation awarded a total of $292 million in grants in the year 2012.

 In December 2012, SVCF helped relaunch Caltrain's Holiday Train, a nine-year tradition was brought back after a two-year hiatus.